uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 The resulting configuration would be strict and not emit JavaScript files.

-This feature is particularly useful because it allows someone to write a TypeScript configuration file that specifies the settings that should be applied to TypeScript codebases in a company/project and then everyone can simply extend this configuration file.
+This feature is particularly useful because it allows someone to write a TypeScript configuration file that specifies the settings that should be applied to TypeScript codebases in a company or a project and then everyone can simply extend this configuration file.